csa12/yii2-language/README.md

-Yii version 2 additions by CSA
+Yii 2.0 additions by CSA
 ==============================

-These additions for Yii 2 enhance or add certain features for development purposes by CSA and can perhaps be of use to others.
+These additions for Yii 2.0 add certain features for development purposes by CSA and can perhaps be of use to others.

-This repository is available via <https://github.com/csa12/yii2-additions>.
+This repository is available via <https://github.com/csa12/yii2-static>.
 For license information check the [LICENSE](LICENSE.md)-file.

 Installation